plamb/deploying-elixir/docs/distill_with_docker_pt1.md

 I'm going to make the assumption that you are deploying to some form of Linux and for this first part we're going to target Debian Jessie.
 In part 2 we'll cover other targets but we need to start with something easy and get it working first, then we can iterate from there.
 Debian Jessie just happens to be what the ["official" Erlang docker image](https://hub.docker.com/_/erlang/) and ["official" Elixir docker image](https://hub.docker.com/_/elixir/) is built on, so that's what we're going to use.

 Keep in mind that your docker build environment needs to **match** your deployment environment.
-Part 2 covers other targets.

 ## .dockerignore